 The child and family’s preferences

 The child’s overall health

 Take time to learn about all of your child's treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child's doctor and what you and your child can expect while receiving the treatment.
+These types of talks are called “shared decision making.”
+Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your child’s care.
+Shared decision making is particularly important for Wilms tumor because there are different treatment options.
 Learn more about making treatment decisions.

 The types of surgery used to treat a Wilms tumor include: